0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

   measurements at the bottom of the screen. `Extremum` for cur/avg/min/max;
   `Difference` for cur/avg/deviation/count; `Reset` to clear stat history.
   `CLEAR` button also resets stats.
 - `Range → Region` to measure full screen or within cursors only.
+The cursors used for this measurement are completely independent of the cursors below.
+They also vanish a short time after you move them.
 - `Delay` and `Phase` for cross-channel measurements.
 - `Threshold` (min/mid/max def.
 10%/50%/90%) for all time/delay/phase
   params.